tomcmooney/tech-test-java-main/src/README.md

 ....
 ```

-The api can be viewed in the browser.
+The API can be viewed in the browser.
 Below is a screenshot of sending a GET rquest to the GetDevice endpoint.

 ![alt text](../GetDevice.png)